Paulini: Relationships

 Paulini began dating Fijian-Australian professional rugby league player Wes Naiqama in 2006.
 Their relationship made news headlines beginning in July 2006 when Paulini was spotted with bruises, which prompted her parents to lodge a formal complaint to Naiqama's St George Illawarra Dragons club about the couple's personal issues.
 That same month, police were called after Naiqama verbally abused Paulini outside a nightclub in Darlinghurst.
 Paulini and Naiqama were involved in another argument at a Double Bay restaurant in September 2006, where Naiqama was seen punching a wall.
 In May 2007, Paulini's manager at the time confirmed that the couple had split.
 Paulini told The Daily Telegraph that despite their split, they managed to maintain a friendship, and that she vowed to keep her personal relationships in the future "very, very low key" out of the spotlight.
 Paulini's 2009 single "Scarless" was written about her abusive relationship with Naiqama to help other victims who have been through domestic violence.

-In July 2017, Paulini revealed that she is dating a man named Brock Hunter, whom she met eight months earlier at a health and fitness boot camp in Thailand.
-Hunter lives on the Gold Coast in Queensland, where he runs a vegan ice cream store, and Paulini visits him on her days off from work.
-She told the Gold Coast Bulletin that Hunter is not in the sports or entertainment industry, and that they want to keep their relationship "on the down low."
+Between 2016 and 2017, Paulini was in a relationship with a man named Brock Hunter, whom she met at a health and fitness boot camp in Thailand.
+Hunter had lived on the Gold Coast, and Paulini would visit him on her days off from work.
+She told the Gold Coast Bulletin that Hunter was not in the sports or entertainment industry.